Head Start Budget Request

 $50 Million to support teachers, programs and families

-To keep Head Start programs across California strong, we are requesting $50 million for Head Start programs in the FY 22-23 state budget to support the state’s goal of expanding access to early childhood care and learning to more families, ensuring children reach Kindergarten healthy and ready to learn, and prepare children to become proficient readers by the end of 3rd grade.
+To keep Head Start programs across California strong, we are requesting $50 million for Head Start n the FY 22-23 state budget.
+This funding will support expanding access to early learning and care to more families, ensuring children reach Kindergarten healthy and ready to learn, and helping families can become financially secure.

-That is why we are asking Governor Newsom to dedicate ongoing funding to help support our neediest families and children.
+This is why we are asking Governor Newsom to dedicate ongoing funding to help support our neediest families and children.
 The proposed $50 million in 2022-23 will help Head Start, Early Head Start, Tribal Head Start and Migrant Head Start programs in California improve wages and benefits in order to recruit and retain our highly-qualified teachers.
 This is a core equity issue.
 The vast majority (98%) of early educators in California are women, and the majority (66%) are women of color.3 They need and deserve compensation that is equitable to that of their peers in the TK-3rd grade who have comparable education and qualifications.

 How You Can Help

-Contact your state legislators today and tell them how important Head Start is to you and why the budget request will help your program or your family.
-You can find information on how to contact your legislators here.
+Individuals: Contact your state legislators today and tell them how important Head Start is to you and why the budget request will help your program or your family.
+Click here to send a one-click email to your legislator!

-- Press Release Announcing Support of Assembly Majority Leader Eloise Gomez Reyes
+- Press Release Announcing Support of Assembly Majority Leader Eloise Gomez Reyes- Nov.
+1, 2021